What everyone wants to hear--who I am on paper....

-I was born and raised in a small rural community.
-An only child, I saw my parent's struggle with poverty and economic instability and eventually a divorce that added to existing hardship.
-I spent the rest of my life absent my biological father.
-Adversity was the norm-domestic violence, trauma and abuse, and survival comprised my childhood.
+Trauma consumed my childhood.
 I lived in a very high stress environment--so much that I didn't know how to function without feeling adrenaline surge through my veins like I was being chased by a tiger.
 This continued decades after I was truly "safe" from any emotional or physical harm.
 My body couldn't tell the difference.
-I lived in a state of fear.

-I tried to cope with the unsafe environment of my childhood, but I was too young to have words or the maturity to express myself.
-My feelings were trapped in my body and it felt like I lived outside of my own body.
-This had terrible consequences for me: My mental health and emotional spirit suffered as I endured anorexia and piercing anxiety.
+While I tried to cope with the unsafe environment of my childhood, I was too young to have words or the maturity to express myself.
+This had terrible consequences for me.
+My mental health and emotional spirit suffered--and my body followed.

-There is only one year of my life that has been free from illness.
-This was the first year of my life.
-After one year old, I dealt will illness every day.
-I had numerous infections, impacting every system of my body.
-In fact, as an adult, I went through my lifetime of records and was able to track each and every illness AND prescribed medication.
+After one year old I had numerous infections, impacting every system of my body.
 By the time I reached my late teens, I had been prescribed hundreds of antibiotics.
 I didn't get any better, instead I worsened--I was diagnosed with too many labels to count.
-None of these labels helped me heal--in fact they made me more sick as I incorporated them into my identity.
-I became the labels and lost "me."
-None of the many physicians knew what to do except to give me more antibiotics and pain medication--The focus was to do anything to rid me of symptoms.
-As illness worsened, the diagnostics increased.
-As a last resort to find the origin of my problems, an exploratory procedure was ordered.
-This resulted in my illiac vein being cut in multiple places--I almost lost my life.
-But, this was not my life's path.
-I am alive today.
+None of these labels helped me heal.
+In fact, they made me more sick as I incorporated them into my identity.
+As a last resort to find the origin of my problems, an exploratory procedure was recommended.
+This resulted in a life threatening complication.
+I almost lost my life, but today I am truly living a fulfilled life!

-Aside from almost losing my life, there were many other losses in my life--these losses became messengers to me that something in my life was not ok.
-It was time for me to change.
-There were opportunities for me to view my life differently.
+Each challenge in my life offered me opportunities to view my life differently.
 I had choices and opportunities to embrace true healing-both my physical and emotional healing.
 They were both equally important.

-After decades of being labeled, the devastation of medical mishaps, not feeling understood, too many antibiotics, and my attempts to overcome the side effects of childhood trauma, I thought I had two choices: Give up or Give in.
+There were many times I felt I only had two choices: Give up or Give in.
 I chose neither.
-I could no longer accept that physicians, who I was taught were the experts in my body, knew what was best for me.
-I also could not accept that science, statistics, and education could affirm without a doubt that I was never going to get well.
+I could no longer accept that physicians' training made them better experts in my body than I was.
 I rid myself of the label "incurable."
 This required a lot of hope.
 Even more, it required a willingness to be open-minded.
-I had to challenge myself to look beyond what was in front of me and to employ the miracle of me and the wisdom of my body--the capacity of healing with this new mindset was endless.
+I had to challenge myself to look beyond what was in front of me and to employ the miracle of me and the wisdom of my body.
 This single most important realization-- calling upon MYSELF as an expert in my own body--helped me find my own voice and to listen to the answers to my health struggles that existed only within me.
-My focus became to connect the dots of my life and to embrace integration of ALL parts of myself-environment, lifestyle, and experiences that contributed to a disease process raging in my body.
+My focus became to connect the dots of my life and to embrace integration of ALL parts of myself: Environment, lifestyle, and experiences that contributed to a disease process raging in my body.
 All of me required attention, compassion, and help.

 Healing is a lifelong journey.
 I will never be done with healing because as humans there is always more to do.
 There are many days I struggle with symptoms and flare-ups--some days are better than others.
 However, my days of feeling good exceed my days of not.
 I am able to participate in my life in ways I never imagined possible.
-I have to continuously prioritize the needs of my body without fail--because if I don't, it will remind me with symptoms.
-However, I am more confident than ever in what my body needs in order to be stable, and I am driven to always seek out new treatments that fit what I know about me.
-I know with certainty there is no one-size-fits all solution.
-Knowing this, I am more patient and able to be listen to what my body is asking of me.
 I am pleased to say that I have never taken any immunosuppressant drugs to treat the Crohn's disease or autoimmune conditions.
 I have never had any reparative surgeries or resections.
 I still have all of my organs intact.
 My emotional well-being is the best it has ever been, and my life is rich with healthy relationships and passions that contribute to the strength of my body.